 The San Juan Islands are beautiful and unique, yet 1,000 acres of federal lands managed by the Bureau of Land Management (BLM) still need permanent protection, including special places on San Juan, Orcas, and Lopez islands.
-President Obama can protect these island landscapes by designating them as a national monument, so we’re rallying public support to urge the President to act before it’s too late.
+President Obama acted to protect these island landscapes by designating them as a national monument.

 A place to commune with nature